andreasstephani/AML_2019_Group-2/README.md

 ![Six-Hump Camel Function](https://user-images.githubusercontent.com/51288218/61081430-1f71bd80-a41f-11e9-883a-a4b582f3c638.PNG)

-### How does Plain Vanilla Gradient Descent work?
+### Plain Vanilla Gradient Descent

-Plain vanilla gradient descent can be used to minimise a function (i.e. find the minimum point).
-The procedure of doing this starts by choosing a starting point that lies within the domain of the chosen function.
-The very first step is usually a downhill movement from the starting point towards the direction specified by the gradient at that point.
-Then, the gradient at the new point is recalculated, and another step is taken in the direction that it specifies.
-For every step, the gradient of the loss function is calculated and the parameters are adjusted in the opposite direction.
-This process is repeated until the global minimum of the function or a point where no more downhill movement can be made (i.e. a local minimum) is reached.
+Firstly, plain vanilla gradient descent will be used to minimise the Six-Hump camel function (i.e. find the global minimum point).
+The graph below shows the loss path until convergence and the loss function using an initial point of (1,1) and a step-size, eta = 0.001.